All Products

 Pipeline Workers

-The number of worker threads that run the filter and output plug-ins of the pipeline in parallel.
-If a backlog of events exists or some CPU resources are not used, we recommend that you increase the number of threads to maximize CPU utilization.
-The default value of this parameter is the number of vCPUs.
+The number of worker threads to run the filter and output stages of the pipeline in parallel.
+If events are backlogged or the CPU is not saturated, consider increasing the number of threads to better use CPU processing power.
+Default value: The number of CPU cores of the instance.

 Pipeline Batch Size